'Anata: British Mandate period

-Jordanian period (1948-1967)
+Jordanian period (1948–1967)

 In the wake of the 1948 Arab–Israeli War, 'Anata came under Jordanian rule.

 The Jordanian census of 1961 found 852 inhabitants in 'Anata.

-Israeli and PA period (1967-current)
+Israeli and PA period (1967–present)

 After the Six-Day War in 1967, 'Anata has been under Israeli occupation.
 The population in the 1967 census conducted by the Israeli authorities was 1,260, 121 of whom originated from the Israeli territory.
 At the time of the conquest Anata was one of the most expansive towns in the West Bank, extending from Jerusalem to the wadis near Jericho.
 Most of its land was confiscated to create the Israeli military base at Anatot, 4 Israeli settlements and several illegal Israeli outposts.

-After the 1995 accords, about 3.8% of the land (or 918 dunams) is classified as being Area B, while the remaining 96.2 % (or 23,108 dunams) is Area C. Most of the lands of 'Anata have been confiscated by Israel.
+After the 1995 accords, about 3.8% of the land (or 918 dunams) is classified as being Area B, while the remaining 96.2% (or 23,108 dunams) is Area C. Most of the lands of 'Anata have been confiscated by Israel.
 Of the 1877 dunums which remain in residents' hands, after creation of the Palestinian National Authority in 1994, 957 dunums became part of Area B, 220 dunums part of Area C, and 700 dunums have been declared a closed military zone by the Israeli authorities.
 The Dahyat as-Salam neighbourhood has been annexed by Israel as part of the Jerusalem municipality.
 The village boundaries are far-reaching and stretch from 'Anata itself to just east of the Israeli settlement of Alon.
 Most of the land is undeveloped open space with little or no vegetation.

 According to ARIJ, Israel has confiscated land from 'Anata for the construction of 4 Israeli settlements: